McLain Ward

-McLain Ward (born October 17, 1975) is an American show jumping competitor and four-time Olympic medalist.
+McLain Ward (born October 17, 1975) is an American show jumping competitor and five-time Olympic medalist.

 At the 2004 Olympic Games in Athens, Ward won the team jumping gold medal for the United States, together with Peter Wylde, Beezie Madden, and Chris Kappler.
 He again won team jumping gold at the 2008 Olympic Games, riding Sapphire alongside teammates Laura Kraut, Beezie Madden and Will Simpson.
 At the 2016 Summer Olympics, Ward won team jumping silver for the United States.

 Early life

 Ward was born in Mount Kisco, New York to Barney Ward and Kristine Lindsey.
 His hometown is Brewster, New York.
 He graduated from Greenwich Country Day School in 1993.
 His parents were professionals in the horse industry and encouraged him to ride.
 His father was his main business partner for much of his life.
 In 1990, at age 14, he became the youngest rider to win the United States Equestrian Federation's Show Jumping Derby.
 Later that year, he became the youngest rider to win the USET Medal Finals and became the first and youngest rider to win both titles in the same year.